jgm/pandoc/doc/libraries.md

 [commonmark], [commonmark-extensions], and [commonmark-pandoc] :   Efficient, standards-compliant parser for commonmark and extensions.

+[djot]
+:   Parser and renderer for djot light markup syntax.

 [ipynb]
 :   Representation of Jupyter notebooks and conversion to and
     from JSON.